 Methodology

-Every SINK score is produced by the same formula, using the same rubric, applied to public data.
+Every SINK score is produced by the same formula, using the same rubric, applied to publicly available data.
 No exceptions.
 No special treatment.
-This page explains exactly how it works so you can reproduce any score yourself.
+This page explains exactly how it works so you can verify any score yourself.

 The Formula